jfaulkner31/arp_public/documentation/projects/project1.rst

 where,
 		:math:`\xi` is a random number between 0 and 1.

-If the neutron does not leak (:math:`\pmb{r}` lies outside the problem boundaries), Delta Tracking normally then performs a rejection/acceptance technique by rolling a random number to determine whether to accept this collision.
+If the neutron does not leak (:math:`\pmb{r}` still lies within the problem boundaries), Delta Tracking normally then performs a rejection/acceptance technique by rolling a random number to determine whether to accept this collision.
 Instead of rejecting potential collisions, WTD instead accepts every collision and adjusts the particle weight according to the ratio between the total and majorant cross section.
 The total cross section is taken at :math:`\pmb{r}` while the majorant cross section is the maximum cross section in the problem.